 Let me point out that skipping words or full lines of text is not a willful choice or sign of laziness.
 This is an indication that something else is going on behind the behavior.

 - Use a piece of paper to cover half of a page,

 - or it can be used as a line marker when reading or referencing

 - Use a white board and write one math problem on it at a time.

-You will be shocked at how much you can learn about how your child is wired, where there may be weaknesses and how to best teach your child with ADHD.
+You’ll be shocked at how much you can learn about how your child is wired.

 ADHD & Meltdowns- Not Disobedience